crashappsec/chalk/src/docs/howto-sbom-registry.md

 EOF
 ```

-Using this configuration, each time Chalk runs, it will generate a
+Using this configuration, each time chalk runs, it will generate a
-Chalk report, containing an SBOM and send it to the central folder.
+chalk report, containing an SBOM and send it to the central folder.

 Try the above using